Havre de Grace High School: About the school

 The current Havre de Grace High School was established in 1955.
 A previous building was built in 1896, but was razed and replaced with Havre de Grace Elementary School.
 The school is named after the town of Havre de Grace, which received its name from the Marquis de La Fayette, the French general.
 The town was previously known as Susquehanna Lower Ferry.

 The building is 143612 sqft on a little over 11 acre and according to Maryland state records, the primary structure was built in 1961.

+In 2020, the new Havre de Grace Middle/High School structure was opened.
 In 1991, Havre de Grace High School was designated as a National School of Excellence.

 Havre de Grace High School operates on a four-period day schedule, with the school day beginning at 7:30 AM and ending at 2:00 PM.
 Students are enrolled in eight classes for the year.
 Some classes will meet daily for a semester, while other classes meet every other day.
 This schedule provides longer periods of instruction (82 minutes per period) with fewer class changes.

+The Havre De Grace School District borders the Aberdeen, North Harford and C. Milton Wright school districts.